 Other aspects can include the way that a person actually lives their life.
-For instance, if he or she participates in dangerous or risky hobbies such as sky diving or motorcycle racing, it is likely that they will be rated higher than an individual who does not participate in such activities.
+For instance, if he or she participates in dangerous hobbies, like skydiving.

-Another aspect that can be considered a determinant of life expectancy is a person’s mental state – and therefore, this too can factor into a person’s chances of being accepted for life insurance coverage, as well as the amount of premium that they will ultimately pay for their policy.
+Another aspect that can be considered a determinant of life expectancy is a person’s mental state – and therefore, this too can factor into a person’s chances of being accepted.

 What The Life Insurance Underwriters Will Need To Know When You Apply For Coverage

-- What, if any, medications are you currently taking for your depression?
+- What prescriptions were you given?
 In addition, it is important that the underwriters know what, if any, medications you have been prescribed for your condition.
 They will also need to know if the medication has been effective in treating your depression, as well as if you have had to change medications at any point in time since your initial diagnosis.

-- Have you ever been hospitalized due to your depression?
+- Have you ever been hospitalized because of your depression?
 It is also important for the underwriters to know if you have ever been hospitalized due to your condition.
 If so, they will also need to know for how long, and what the outcome was.

 - Do you have any other mental issues or disorders in addition to depression?
-Other mental issues and / or disorders will also factor into the overall decision for life insurance coverage.
+Other mental issues and disorders will also factor into the overall decision for life insurance coverage.

 How Much Will Your Life Insurance Coverage Cost With A History Of Depression?

-The current state of your depression, coupled with your overall health and your lifestyle will all factor into whether you are accepted for life insurance coverage, as well as how much you will pay in premium.
-The good news is that if you are in good overall health, you can likely be accepted for life insurance coverage.
+The current state of your depression, coupled with your overall health and your lifestyle will all factor into whether you are accepted or not.

 In most cases, a slight case of depression may not hinder your application for coverage at all.
 However, other factors may have an effect, such as the type of medication that you take, and if you have had any suicide attempts.